ISAF General Mart de Kruif (6th from the right) at Firebase Cobra

 After seven earlier (but failed) attempts, the General managed to visit Firebase Cobra earlier this week.
 Not that the U.S. Green Berets fall under his command at the sprawling Kandahar Airfield base.
 They are part of Operation Enduring Freedom (OEF), the multinational, U.S.-led counterterrorism coalition, as opposed to the NATO-led International Security Assistance Force in Afghanistan (ISAF).

 Still, the activities of ISAF and OEF are being coordinated (or ‘deconflicted’ in military parlance) at Headquarters level, if only to prevent units of the two operations running into each other while out on operations.
-The main purpose of General de Kruif’s visit to Firebase Cobra is to check whether the coordination efforts at his three-star level also work out in the field.
+The main purpose of General de Kruif’s visit to Firebase Cobra (now known as Firebase Tinsley) is to check whether the coordination efforts at his three-star level also work out in the field.
 Also, during his one-year period of command, the Dutchman made a point of visiting as many of the some 160 forward operating bases of ISAF and OEF in southern Afghanistan as possible.
 To meet local commanders face-to face, and to see the often challenging circumstances with his own eyes.

 Challenging is one way to describe the environment in the district of Charchino in this northwestern part of Oruzgan province.
 Firebase Cobra is completely surrounded by hostile forces.
 Supplies have to be airdropped or flown in by helicopter.
 The Green Berets spend eight months here, uninterrupted by such luxuries as a brief home leave.
 Their number is classified, but it’s safe to say that there is more than one Operational Detachment Alpha (ODA) here, the 12-men strong basic unit of the Special Forces.